dsanders11/github-app-commit-action/README.md

 ### Outputs

+- `message` - The commit message
+- `ref` - The associated Git reference
 - `ref-operation` - Which operation was performed on the ref: `created` or `updated`.
 Has no value if there were no changes to commit.
 - `sha` - SHA for the commit